spcourse/python/en/lists/index.md

     my_name = staff[2]
 	print(my_name)

 Beware that you start counting at `0` with indexing lists.
-So the following code prints "Martijn":
+So, the following code prints "Martijn":

     my_name = staff[0]
 	print(my_name)